Vansh-Rajput/DevTinder_UI/README.md

 - copying all dist files to /var/.....opening first cd DevTinder_UI, then  sudo scp -r dist/* /var/www/html/.....
 - done!!! now enable your port 80 on aws->instance->security groups below, use public ip4 address of aws instance then ....

-- for deploying backend part, start by selecting the devtider file by cd DevTinder and then ssh -i.......

 - allow ip access in mongodb. of aws ip4.
 - npm start your proj but we also want our backend to run forever with frontend, so we will use pm2, it creates a new process which runs 24x7....npm install pm2 -g...